-This function (available under "Options, Other" - see Section 4.3.3) resets most settings back to factory defaults.
-It does not affect the thermocouple or cone offsets.
-Turns Error Checking On, sets LAG to 25°F, and sets Autolag to "OFF".
+This function (available under "Options, Other" - see Section 4.3.3) resets all thermocouple offsets to "0000", Turns Error Checking On, sets LAG to 25°F, and sets Autolag to "OFF".

 A.23 Reads Control Board Temperature

 This is a diagnostic tool.
 The control should not be operated when it is above 125°F (52°C) or below 32°F (0°C).
 This should not normally be a problem with the way L&L mounts these controls away from the heat.
 However, if you do get a reading that is higher than this temperature (for instance if you are operating in a particularly hot room) we recommend that you direct some cooling air at the control.
 This board temperature is displayed as follows: When you press the View Segment Button while firing, first the current segment is displayed, then the set point temperature and then the Dynatrol's board temperature.
 Ambient temperatures that are out of the suggested range can lead to either control failure or control inaccuracy.